Physical Address

 This uniquely designed box drum offers drummers and percussionists an expressive, customizable instrument that produces diverse tones.
 We will explore the origins, anatomy, playing techniques, musical usage, customization, innovations, and future of the Cajon drum.

 The cajón drum has its roots in African slavery in 16th to 19th century Peru.
 Slaves were prohibited from making music so they disguised their drums by building them into wooden crates.
-These primitive “drum boxes” produced the distinctive cajón sound when struck.
+These primitive “drum boxes produced the distinctive cajón sound struck.
 Cajóns became associated with Afro-Peruvian musical traditions like landó, zamacueca, and festejo.

 In the 1950s, cajóns made their way into flamenco music in Spain.
 Flamenco guitarists and dancers adopted the cajón as it provided a rhythmic foundation for their performances.
 Modern flamenco incorporates the cajón as a staple percussion instrument.
 The global popularity of flamenco exposed the cajón’s captivating sound worldwide.